South African Heraldry Website

 Clergymen display crosses and croziers with their arms, according to the customs within their individual churches.
 Anglican and Roman Catholic clergymen impale their personal arms with those of their dioceses or parishes as if they were 'married' to them.

 Members of the Heraldry Council display crossed herald's batons behind their arms.
-Reportedly, at least one State Herald impaled his arms with the Bureau of Heraldry's.
+At least two State Heralds impaled their arms with the Bureau of Heraldry's.
 At least one chairman of the Genealogical Society has impaled his arms with those of the society during his term of office.

 Traditional weapons (a plumed staff, assegais, knobkieries) are placed behind the arms of King Goodwill Zwelithini of the Zulus (BoH 1975).